-This year, Humanity & Inclusion has been selected for a Special Award by People’s Postcode Lottery.
-Awarded through the Postcode Global Trust, these vital funds are supporting the work of our physiotherapists, orthopaedic technicians and psychologists in rehabilitation centres, in the community, in hospitals and refugee camps in Jordan and Lebanon.
+In 2020, for the second year running, Humanity & Inclusion has been granted a Special Award from Postcode Global Trust, with funds raised by players of People’s Postcode Lottery.
+These vital funds are supporting the work of our physiotherapists, orthopaedic technicians and psychologists in rehabilitation centres, in the community, in hospitals and refugee camps in Jordan and Lebanon.

 Thank you to players of People’s Postcode Lottery

 According to our research, one in five Syria refugees has a physical, sensory or learning impairment.
 Thanks to players of People’s Postcode Lottery, our teams will be able to reach more refugees with disabilities affected by the Syrian conflict, who find it extremely difficult to access help.

 How does it work?

 32% of the lottery ticket price goes to charities.
 So far, players of People's Postcode Lottery have raised more than £50 million for good causes - an incredible impact.

 Mohammed attends a physiotherapy session at CDC Zarqa, Jordan. | © Oriane van den Broeck / HI

 Every day, our rehabilitation teams offer a lifeline to the most vulnerable victims of the Syria crisis.